gamestrafe/thedivision2/source/_pages/gear.md

 ### Active Talents

-- Braced: While in cover weapon handling is increased by 25%
 - Berserk: +10% weapon damage for every 10% of max armor depleted.
 Requires a shotgun, SMG or Assault Rifle equipped.
 - Bloodlust: Swapping weapons within 3s of a kill grants +25% weapon damage for 10s.
 Requires 4 or less shields.
+- Bloodsucker: Depleting an enemy's armor adds a stack of +20% bonus armor for 20s.
+Max stack is 5.
+Requires 7 or more shields.
+- Braced: While in cover weapon handling is increased by 25%
+- Calculated: Kills from cover reduce skill cooldowns by 20%.
+Requires 7 batteries or more.
 - Centered: Headshot kills grant status effect immunity for 10x.
 Requires 4 shields or more.
+- Cloaked: When your armor is depleted, nearby enemy skills are distrupted for 10 s.
+Can occur once every 30s.
+Requires 5 or less batteries.
 - Clutch: Critical hits restore 15% health and repair 2% armor.
 Requires: While using an AR/SMG/LMG
 - Compensated: Weapon damage is increased when you have low critical hit chance.
 Requires 3 crosshairs or less
 - Creeping Death: Status effects spread to the nearest enemy within 10m.
 Can occur once every 15s.
 Requires 4 or less crosshairs.